3 ways to offend a product marketer in six words or less

 Product marketing is all about offering solutions to customer pain points.
 But product marketers have plenty of pain points of their own.
 And they’re not afraid to share.

 A Linkedin thread illustrates this in a hilarious (but also insightful) way.

-(Trust us, you’ll want to read the whole thread by Richard King—it’s gold.)
+(Trust us, you’ll want to read the whole thread—it’s gold.)

 Airing out grievances with a little humor is therapeutic, and we love to see it.

 But these common complaints can also offer insights into the biggest pain points in the product marketing community and offer some insightful solutions as well.

 - Not understanding what product marketers do